 One of the most prominent trademarks of an effective postsecondary transition program is the ability for young adults with intellectual disabilities to audit college courses of their choosing.
 OCT students receive the following benefits from auditing courses: increased understanding of essential theories and field-related vocabulary, enhanced professional etiquette, improved critical thinking skills, enhanced time management skills, effective teamwork skills (if course has group activities), and self-determination.
 Past and current professors have shared that the participation of OCT students within their courses have increased their understanding of diverse learning styles, expanded the technology used in the classroom, increased their understanding of all students with disabilities, and have begun incorporating universal design in how they teach future courses.
 In addition, professors have reported that matriculated students have received transformational learning experiences by having an OCT student as a peer in the classroom.
 UNF students have increased their acceptance of diversity, obtained greater understanding of their own learning styles and needs, expanded their circle of natural supports within the course, and are exposed unique perspectives during classroom discussions.
 OCT students are paired with an in-class academic mentor to assist the student in achieving course objectives.
 The OCT has had over a hundred professors participate in the OCT since its inception.
-Audited courses vary from: Anthropology, Comparative Politics, Comparative Religion, Cultural Geography, Drawing I, Enjoyment of Music, Foundations of Business, Intergroup Dialogue for Diverse Populations, Introduction to American Government, Introduction to Education, Social Psychology, Sports Nutrition, and Tennis.
+Audited courses vary from: Anthropology, Comparative Politics, Comparative Religion, Cultural Geography, Drawing I, Enjoyment of Music, Foundations of Business, Intergroup Dialogue for Diverse Populations, Introduction to American Government, Introduction to Education, Social Psychology, Sports Nutrition, Tennis and many other options.
 The OCT is always seeking for new professors to participate each semester and to expand the array of courses offered.

 For more information on OCT students and classes please visit our students and classes webpage.